trycourier/courier-ios/Docs/PushNotifications.md

 &emsp;

-## 3. Add the Notification Service Extension (Optional, but recommened)
+## 3. Add the Notification Service Extension (Optional, but recommended)

 To make sure Courier can track when a notification is delivered to the device, you need to add a Notification Service Extension.
 Here is how to add one.